boopsboops/nhamunda-checklist/README.md

 * remember to remove BARCODE genbank annotations fromm specimens without vouchers
 * check INPA for collections in Trombetas and Lower Nhamunda (Centromochlus INPA 35087)
 * look into barcode IDs
-* delete the Amblydoras?
 * change Pseudolithoxus species name in text and in materials
 * do funding (email Tomas)
 * ask Val to check spelling of Manoel Torres etc
 * Portuguese abstract
-* measure and find Pseudolithoxus paratype in Fig 3 live colour
-* add approx length for hypoptopoma figure
 * check about aff. and sp. in species headings
-* find and measure Peckoltias used the figure

 #### Acknowledgements:
 * Nathan Lujan for assistance with landmarks and discussion on Pseudolithoxus; Heok Hee Ng for help with literature;